A downloadable copy of this document is available here: CONSTITUTION AND BYLAWS OF ARIZONA

 Section 2: The following rules shall be known as the Standing Convention Rules and shall govern all Convention proceedings.

-5. The floor shall be permitted but twice, and limited to 3 minutes each time, to any individual delegate on any subject except by consent of two-thirds of the voting strength of the Convention.
+- The floor shall be permitted but twice, and limited to three minutes each time, to any individual delegate on any subject except by consent of two-thirds of the voting strength of the Convention.

 ARTICLE X – RESOLUTIONS

 Section 1: All Resolutions to be presented to the Annual Convention must be typewritten in triplicate.
 They shall be forwarded to Department Headquarters no later than 30 days prior to the opening of the Convention so that they can be numbered, recorded, and assigned to the proper Convention Committee.
-Resolutions originating in a Convention Committee shall be processed through the Department Adjutant and assigned to the proper Convention Committee.
+Resolutions originating in a Convention Committee may be presented to the floor.
+The Committee may consider other Resolutions if it desires.
+(Amended 24 June 2018)

 ARTICLE XI – AMENDMENT TO THIS DOCUMENT